Setting Up Lumabooth (formerly dslrBooth): Part 1

-DSLRBooth is the leading software for animating photobooths at professional or festive events.
-Whether it's a wedding, a corporate seminar or a launch party, DSLRBooth's ease of use and customizability make it a preferred choice for many service providers.
-However, making full use of DSLRBooth's features requires careful preparation, mastery of the necessary equipment and meticulous configuration of certain parameters.
-In this article, we'll take a look at the fundamentals of good hardware and software installation, to ensure that on the big day, your photobooth will run smoothly and delight your customers or guests.
+Lumabooth (formerly dslrBooth) is a leading software solution for running photo booths at professional or festive events.
+Whether it’s a wedding, a corporate seminar, or a launch party, Lumabooth’s ease of use and customization options make it the top choice for many event providers.
+However, to fully leverage Lumabooth’s features, you’ll need thorough preparation beforehand, familiarity with the necessary equipment, and careful configuration of certain settings.
+In this article, we’ll break down the basics of proper hardware and software setup to ensure that on the big day, your photo booth runs smoothly and delights your clients or guests.

-First, we'll look at how to set up DSLRBooth and what you need to check before you start.
-We'll then look at what equipment is required for a professional photobooth, including camera and computer.
-Finally, we'll explore how to configure the basic settings in DSLRBooth (shooting, image quality, print formats), with a few tips for fine-tuning your initial setup.
+We’ll start by discussing how to install Lumabooth and the necessary checks to perform before getting started.
+Next, we’ll look at the equipment required for a professional photo booth, including the camera and computer.
+Finally, we’ll explore how to configure the basic settings in Lumabooth (shooting, image quality, print formats), along with some tips for fine-tuning your initial setup.

 1. Download and software version

-The first step is to acquire the latest version of DSLRBooth via the official website.
+The first step is to download the latest version of Lumabooth from the official website.

-Over the last few years, DSLRBooth's business model has evolved towards a single subscription (including all features previously sold separately).
-This means that as soon as your subscription is active, you can take advantage of all the Pro features, including AI options, cloud sharing, animated GIF creation and more.
+Over the past few years, Lumabooth's business model has evolved into a single subscription plan (which includes all the features that were previously sold separately).
+This means that as long as your subscription is active, you can take advantage of all the Pro features, including AI options, cloud sharing, animated GIF creation, and more.

-System compatibility: DSLRBooth runs on Windows 10 or 11 (64-bit versions).
-It is imperative to keep your operating system up to date to avoid conflicts or compatibility problems.
+• System Compatibility: Lumabooth runs on Windows 10 or 11 (64-bit versions).
+It is essential to keep the operating system up to date to avoid conflicts or compatibility issues.

 2. Installation and activation